ArnobRahee/Structify/Readme.md

 # Solution
+Intersection here would occur if s2>s1 and e2>e1
 The following problem is what one calls a sweep line algorithm.
 From wikipedia "sweep algorithm is an algorithmic paradigm that uses a conceptual sweep line or sweep surface to solve various problems in Euclidean space."
 The runtime for the solution is O(nlogn).
 ##How the algorithm was used here